Rotorua Caldera: Eruption history

 The caldera was formed in a single event paired major eruption, lasting only weeks, that is now dated to 240,000 ± 11,000 years ago.
 It ejected more than 340 km3 of rhyolitic Mamaku ignimbrite giving it a Volcanic Explosivity Index of 7.
-The eruption has been reinterpreted as a paired eruption, with a very slightly later, slightly smaller southerly eruption from the same mush body that also feed the Ohakuri Caldera.
+The eruption has been reinterpreted as a paired eruption, with a very slightly later, slightly smaller southerly ignimbrite eruption from the same mush body that also feed the Ohakuri Caldera.
 Ignimbrite, up to 145 m thick covering about 3100 sqkm, was deposited in the surrounding area, particularly towards the west.
+Geomagnetic excursion studies appear to constrain the entire sequence of the twin eruptions to a period of decades or at most centuries.
 A small but rather thick outcrop named Mokai Ignimbrite exposed to the south-west, but beyond the known boundaries of the much thinner at these boundaries, Mamaku ignimbrite, was erupted at close to the same time.
 This is likely from a different source to either the Mamaku or Ohakuri ignimbrite.
 A different source would explain interlayered ash not present in northern Mamaku ignimbrite but there is close composition homogeneity, suggesting a similar magma melt source.
 Perhaps rather than a very directional pyroclastic flow during the eruption events from a southern vent near Rotorua, this formation is explained by more complex pairing with an unknown vent in the area of the Kapenga Caldera.
 Whatever the Rotorua eruption was definitely paired with an eruption from the Ohakuri Caldera 30 km away, possibly through tectonic coupling, as paired events are being increasingly recognised.
 The ignimbrite from Ohakuri travelled at least 17 km towards Rotorua.

 The outflow dense-rock equivalent (DRE) of the Mamaku ignimbrite Rotorua eruption alone was up to 145 km3.
 The maximum DME of the Ohakuri eruption alone is 100 km3.

 Caldera collapse occurred particularly during the eruption of middle layer of Mamaku Ignimbrite and in later stages of the eruption as the magma chamber underneath the volcano empted.
 The circular depression left behind is now filled with Lake Rotorua but the current caldera is more like two ovoids offset from each other, about 22 km in maximum diameter.
 Mokoia Island, close to the centre of the lake, is a rhyolite dome that later erupted.
 There are other domes, including Hinemoa Point, Ngongotahā, Pohaturoa and Pukeroa.

 The most recent magmatic eruption occurred less than 25,000 years ago, creating some of the smaller lava domes.
 Mokoia Island has been assigned an age of less than 50,000 years.